xdmnl/api-documentation/source/includes/_endpoints.md

 _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the topic
 _links.related | object |
-_links.related.conversations | string | URL of the list of conversations associated to this topictag id | string | Unique identifier of the topic name | string | Name of the topic url | string | URL of the topic
+_links.related.conversations | string | URL of the list of conversations associated to this topic id | string | Unique identifier of the topic name | string | Name of the topic url | string | URL of the topic